Clinics & Services

 For family planning, contraceptive advice, cervical smears and breast examinations, HRT checks and advice.

-for the fitting, checking and removal if IUCD's - Dr Day, Dr Cassidy and Dr Pandya offer this service.
+for the fitting, checking and removal if IUCD's - Dr Day and Dr Cassidy offer this service.

 We provide clinics for blood tests daily - however all fit and able patients are encouraged to go to the service at Queen Alexandra Hospital as we are only able to provide a limited number of appointments for blood tests.
 Details of opening times are displayed in the practice.